The 10 Whitest Cities In New Jersey For 2026

-The whitest cities in New Jersey are Little Silver and Margate City for 2025 based on Saturday Night Science.
+The whitest cities in New Jersey are Little Silver and Fair Haven for 2026 based on Saturday Night Science.

 Whitest cities in New Jersey research summary.
 We analyzed New Jersey’s most recent Census data to determine the whitest cities in New Jersey based on the percentage of White residents.
 Here are the results of our analysis: